Modern Slavery Act Statement

 The EGL Group Supply Chain

-Products, raw materials and packaging are sourced from suppliers located in different countries including: Austria, Belgium, China, France, Germany, Ireland, Israel, Italy, Netherlands, Pakistan, Poland, Spain, Sri Lanka, United Kingdom, United States.
+Products, raw materials and packaging are sourced from suppliers around the world including: Austria, Belgium, China, France, Germany, Ireland, Israel, Italy, Netherlands, Pakistan, Poland, Spain, Sri Lanka, United Kingdom, United States.

 In order to improve working conditions at suppliers, the EGL Group have a continuous improvement approach.
-Therefore, if violations of the Code of Conduct are identified, the EGL Group work with suppliers to help them resolve those issues within a sensible time frame.
-However, if serious violations of the Code of Conduct are identified and the supplier is unable or unwilling to resolve those issues it will lead to termination of the business relationship.
+Therefore if issues are identified during an audit, we work with suppliers to help them resolve those issues within a sensible time frame.
+However, if very serious violations of the Code of Conduct are identified and the supplier is unable or unwilling to resolve those issues it will in due course lead to termination of the business relationship.

 Suppliers of finished products and raw materials are asked to accept in writing contractual terms of trading which include a clause on compliance with the Modern Slavery Act.
 They are also asked to provide a signed policy declaration confirming compliance with relevant policies.